Asymptotic behavior of the generalized St. Petersburg sum conditioned on its maximum: Introduction

-Let $X, X_1, X_2, \ldots$ be iid St.~Petersburg random variables, let $S_n = X_1 + \ldots + X_n$ denote their partial sum, and $X_n^* = \max_{1 \leq i \leq n} X_i$ their maximum.
-Since the bounded oscillating function $2^{\{ \log_2 x \} }$ in the numerator of the distribution function in (\ref{eq:dist-stp}) is not slowly varying at infinity, by the classical Doeblin\,--\,Gnedenko criterion (cf. \cite{GK}) the underlying St.~Petersburg distribution is {\it not} in the domain of attraction of any stable law.
+Let $X, X_1, X_2, \ldots$ be i.i.d.
+St.~$\operatorname{Petersburg}(\alpha, p)$ random variables, let $S_n = X_1 + \cdots+ X_n$ denote their partial sum, and $X_n^* = \max_{1 \leq i \leq n} X_i$ their maximum.
+Since the bounded oscillating function $r^{\{ \alpha \log_r x \} }$ in the numerator of the distribution function in (\ref{eqdist-stp}) is not slowly varying at infinity, by the classical Doeblin--Gnedenko criterion (cf. \cite{GK}) the underlying St.~Petersburg distribution is \textit{not} in the domain of attraction of any stable law.
 That is there is no asymptotic distribution for $(S_n - c_n)/a_n$, in the usual sense, whatever the centering and norming constants are.
 This is where the main difficulty lies in analyzing the St.~Petersburg games.

 However, asymptotic distributions do exist along subsequences of the natural numbers.
-Martin-L\"of \cite{ML} `clarified the St.~Petersburg paradox', showing that $S_{2^k}/2^k - k$ converges in distribution, as $k \to \infty$.
+In the classical case, when $\alpha= 1$, $p=1/2$, Martin-L\"of \cite{ML} ``clarified the St.~Petersburg paradox,'' showing that $S_{2^k}/2^k - k$ converges in distribution, as $k \to\infty$.
 Cs\"org\H{o} and Dodunekova \cite{CsD} showed that there are continuum of different types of asymptotic distributions of $S_n/n - \log_2 n$ along different subsequences of $\mathbb{N}$.

 In order to state the necessary and sufficient condition for the existence of the limit, we introduce the positional parameter